Below are profiles of some of our current and recent students.

 James is now employed as a Design/Project Engineer for a local company that designs and builds mechanical mine field clearance equipment.
 You can see his case study on the Prospects graduate careers website.

-In 2013 I represented Northern Ireland in the British finals of The Big Bang and running for Britain's Young Engineer of the Year.
-This has taken up a lot of preparation time but the prospects that maybe come from it are great.
+This year I am representing Northern Ireland in the British finals of The Big Bang and running for Britain's Young Engineer of the Year.
+This has taken up a lot of preparation time but the prospects that may come from it are great.
 The University has been very supportive of me taking part in this, allowing me time off to attend.

 Be aware that the Mechanical Engineering course is a lot of work and you need to be able to balance your social life with work.
 The course gives you a lot for your money but you have to be prepared to get your head down at times when maybe others are going out for the night.
 However, the course is very rewarding and in my opinion Newcastle is a great place to study it.